jokerwyt/CSim/README.md

 # Fast-evaluation
 For part B, `Valgrind` makes your transpone much slower.
 I mixed up my Rust `csim` and some C files to circumvent it, and provide a faster evaluation for cache misses.

-Of course there will be some little error (observed within 10) from the offcial `test-trans`, because I am not really tracking all memory access.
+I have to mention that **there will be some little error** (observed within 10) from the official `test-trans`, because I am not really tracking all memory access.

 ## How to use